 index network traffic in standard PCAP format.

-Arkime is not meant to replace Intrusion Detection Systems (IDS), instead it provides more visibility.
+Arkime is not meant to replace Intrusion Detection Systems (IDS) but instead provides more visibility.

 Want to report a security issue or just learn more?
 There's more info here.

-Arkime is designed to be deployed across multiple clustered systems providing the ability to scale to handle multiple gigabits per second of traffic.
-PCAP retention is based on available sensor disk space while metadata retention is based on the scale of the Elasticsearch cluster.
-Both can be increased at anytime.
+Arkime is designed to be deployed across multiple clustered systems, providing the ability to scale to handle multiple gigabits per second of traffic.
+PCAP retention is based on available sensor disk space, while metadata retention is based on the scale of the OpenSearch/Elasticsearch cluster.
+Both can be increased at any time.

 A web application is provided for PCAP browsing, searching, analysis, and PCAP carving for exporting.
-Arkime stores and exports all packets in standard PCAP format allowing you to use your favorite PCAP ingesting tools during your analysis workflow.
+Arkime stores and exports all packets in standard PCAP format, allowing you to use your favorite PCAP ingestion tools during your analysis workflow.

-APIs are exposed that allow PCAP data and JSON-formatted session data to be downloaded directly.
+Exposed APIs allow PCAP data and JSON-formatted session data to be downloaded directly.

 Also, check out our recorded talks and feature demos.

 The search bar allows for powerful search queries to narrow down the data.
-Click the owl for available fields.
+Choose the owl to display available fields and expression syntax.

-Get more information about any session and view the session's packet data by clicking the "+" button.
+Get more information about any session and view the session's packet data by choosing the + button.

-Hover and click any value to view a dropdown menu of actions, like applying that value as search criteria.
+Hover and click any value to view a dropdown menu of actions, such as applying that value as search criteria.

-You can export search results as PCAP or CSV by clicking the "Actions" () drop down menu on the top right.
+You can export search results as PCAP or CSV by choosing the actions () dropdown menu on the top right.

 Click and drag an area in the timeline to filter sessions by time.

-The SPI (Session Profile Information) View page allows you you to view unique values with session counts for each of the captured fields.
+The Session Profile Information (SPI) View page allows you to view unique values with session counts for each of the captured fields.

-Search for fields within a category by using the input box within a category.
+Search for fields within a category by using the input box within the category.

-Click on a field in the top section of a category to toggle the field's visibility.
-You can also click the load/unload all buttons to load/unload all the fields in that category.
+Select a field in the top section of a category to toggle the field's visibility.
+You can also select the Load All or Unload All buttons to load or unload all the fields in that category.

-Click the cancel button on the top right of the page if the page is taking a long time load data or you made a mistake when you issued a query.
+Choose the cancel button on the top right of the page if the page is taking a long time to load data or you made a mistake when you issued a query.

-The SPI (Session Profile Information) Graph page shows a temporal view for the top unique values of any field.
+The Session Profile Information (SPI) Graph page shows a temporal view for the top unique values of any field.

-The first timeline graph and map shows an aggregation of all the results below.
-Click on the "x" button on this map to hide all maps.
+The first timeline graph and map show an aggregation of all the results below.
+Choose the x button on this map to hide all maps.

-Make a selection from the SPI Graph drop down on the top left to view the unique values for different fields.
+Make a selection from the SPI Graph dropdown menu on the top left to view the unique values for different fields.

-Change the number of Max Elements to display more results.
+Change the Max Elements dropdown menu selection to display more results.

-Change the sort by dropdown to change how the results are sorted.
+Change the Sort by dropdown menu selection to change how the results are sorted.
 By default, the results are sorted starting with the highest unique field value.

 The Connections page shows a network graph of your search results.

-Click and drag a node to lock it into place in the graph.
+Click and drag a node to lock it into place on the graph.

-Hover over a node or a link to view more information (or hide it).
+Hover over a node or a link to view more information (or to hide it).

-Change the Node/Link Weight dropdown to change how the node and link sizes are calculated.
+Change the Node/Link Weight dropdown menu selection to change how the node and link sizes are calculated.

-Make a selection from the Src and Dst drop downs to visualize your data based upon different captured field relationships.
+Make a selection from the Src or Dst dropdown menus to visualize your data based upon different captured field relationships.

 Want to add to our FAQ?
-Found an issue in this site?
+Found an issue on this site?